MurphysLab/onasch_grains/README.md

-Two sample data files have been provided by _____.
-The TIF is an image of a thin section of material under a microscope with the desired ellipses drawn on it.
-The image file is unnecessary, however it provides a check for the data.
+### Input Data

 The CSV is a data file containing coordinates for the ellipses drawn using EllipseFit.
+The output file may require editing to remove prefatory lines in order for ImageJ to recognize it (*i.e.* There should be no lines preceeding the column labels.)

+The CSV file is expected to be organized with the following columns:

-Data in CSV file: *ID,X,Y,Max,Min,Area,R,Phi*
+*ID,X,Y,Max,Min,Area,R,Phi*

 * ID  :  id number for each ellipse
 * x   :  x coordinate (px)